RIPE-NCC/ripe-atlas-tools/docs/use.rst

 ``--exclude-tag``       A tag name          Exclude probes that are marked with
                                             this tag.
 Note that this option may be repeated.
+``--measurement-tags``  A comma-separated   Measurement tags to be applied to
+                        list of             the newly created measurement.
+                        measurement tags
 ======================  ==================  ====================================

 .. _use-measure-options-ping: